 Jason most recently took part in work shop reading of the play this past December.
 This was in preparation for our January fundraising dinner.
-Before this though, he took part in a fellowship at the Virginia Center for The Creative Arts in April of 2007.
+Before this though, he took part in a fellowship at the

 We have instead created one play.
 In creating this one play we have attempted to use the story of Hurricane Camille's effect on Nelson County as a spring board for an examination of the question, "What do we do in the face of tragedy?"
 This is a question that can be asked in the face of war, in the face of terrorist acts, in the face of school shootings, and in the face of other horrific natural disasters.
 This play takes this very specific event, in this very specific area and looks at questions that could be applied to many tragedies that humans have faced through out our existence.
 How do we move forward?
 How do we continue on when it feels too overwhelming to do so?
 How do we mourn?